 My advice?
 Spend a few hundred bucks on getting a martial arts business education now, so you can avoid those headaches later.
 In the long run, you'll save hundreds of times more money than what you spent on learning the right way to launch a dojo.

-P.S. - Some of my least expensive business info is available on Amazon.com.
+P.S. - Some of my least expensive business info is available in my online bookstore.
 If you're short on cash, click here to check out those books and resources.